andialbrecht/sqlparse/docs/source/intro.rst

 to check out the latest sources from the repository.

-:mod:`sqlparse` is currently tested under Python 3.5+ and pypy.
+:mod:`sqlparse` is currently tested under Python 3.5+ and PyPy.
 Tests are automatically run on each commit and for each pull request on Travis: https://travis-ci.org/andialbrecht/sqlparse